coldstar1993/mina-zkapp-e2e-testing/README.md

 ## How to deploy

-* firstly, deploy `Membership` and later trigger a tx to init it
+* firstly, deploy `Membership` and later trigger a tx to init it as below:
 	```
 				membershipZkApp.initOrReset(new MerkleMap().getRoot(), UInt32.from(0), membershipZkAppPrivateKey);
 	```
-* secondly, deploy `XTokenContract` and later trigger a tx to init it with Membership account and some other parameters.
+* secondly, deploy `XTokenContract` and later trigger a tx to init it with Membership account and some other parameters as below:.
 	```
 		        xTokenContract.initOrReset(
                     tokenSupply,